 In future language design and evolution activities, consider the following items:

-— Not providing logical shifting on arithmetic values; or
+— Not providing logical shifting on arithmetic values;

 — Flagging all occurrences of logical shifts for reviewers.

 Choice of clear names [NAI]

 Description of application vulnerability

 Humans sometimes choose similar or identical names for objects, types, aggregates of types, subprograms and modules.
 They tend to use characteristics that are specific to the native language of the software developer to aid in this effort, such as use of mixed-casing, underscores and periods, or use of plural and singular forms to support the separation of items with similar names.
 Similarly, development conventions sometimes use casing for differentiation (for example, all uppercase for constants).